devyneX/paperbound-pavilion/README.md

 ###  Checkout cart

 ####  Ask for address
-- **i** Users are prompted to select from previously used addresses for shipping.
+-  Users are prompted to select from previously used addresses for shipping.
-- **ii** Users have the option to add a new address for shipping if needed.
+-  Users have the option to add a new address for shipping if needed.

 ###  Payment